volticks/CTF-Writeups/TamuCTF 2021/Calculator/Calculator.md

 ![5](https://user-images.githubusercontent.com/73792438/116214516-aef47780-a73e-11eb-915f-9fbecdedc74d.PNG)

-'Jit' stands for 'Just in Time', and is generally refers to a type of compilation.
+'Jit' stands for 'Just in Time', and generally refers to a type of compilation.
 This would hint that maybe our simple calculator program is something a little more than what it seems...

 You may wonder why I have named the two variables 'choice' and 'decision' as such, when they are practically the same thing.
 This is because I lack creativity and couldn't come up with any better names.

 Anyway, we should start from the top.
-We can tackle the beast that is the 'jit()' function once we understand how the others work, starting with `add_instruction()`.
+We can tackle the beast that is the `jit()` function once we understand how the others work, starting with `add_instruction()`.

 ### add_instruction()

-Again (thanks ghidra) the decompilation is very clean, so we can simply us it again.
+Again (thanks ghidra) the decompilation is very clean, so we can simply use it again.
 Before we do this I feel that its important to mention you shouldn't always trust a decompiler to tell you the truth of things, I just found that it was perfect for this challenge, but don't make it a habit.
 Anyway:

 ![6](https://user-images.githubusercontent.com/73792438/116218998-05fc4b80-a743-11eb-8403-041e05a9e0d2.PNG)